VincentWei/minigui-docs/supplementary-docs/Using-CommLCD-NEWGAL-Engine-and-Comm-IAL-Engine.md

 #### Setting video mode

-`__commlcd_drv_getinfo` will be called when MiniGUI tries to set the video mode according to your settings in the MiniGUI runtime configuration, e.g., `defaultmode=240x320-32bpp`.
+`__commlcd_drv_getinfo` will be called when MiniGUI tries to set the video mode according to settings in the MiniGUI runtime configuration, e.g., `defaultmode=240x320-32bpp`.

-In our sample, it creates an anonymous memory map by calling `mmap` system call and returns the video information via `struct commlcd_info* li`:
+In the sample, it creates an anonymous memory map by calling `mmap` system call and returns the video information via `struct commlcd_info* li`:

 ```cpp